JCVI members concerned Covid booster decision ‘political, not clinical’

 Professor Dame Sarah Gilbert, who helped develop the Oxford/AstraZeneca vaccine, has also said that a booster jab was not needed for the majority of people in the UK.
 “We need to get vaccines to countries where few of the population have been vaccinated so far,” she told The Daily Telegraph.

-However, Martin McKee, a professor of European public health at the London School of Hygiene and Tropical Medicine, said there a “false dichotomy” had emerged.
+However, Martin McKee, a professor of European public health at the London School of Hygiene and Tropical Medicine, said that a “false dichotomy” had emerged.

 “We keep getting told it’s either booster jabs for older people in the UK or vaccinate the rest of the world,” he said.
 “We’ve got the ability to make much more vaccine than we have.
 We need to scale up vaccine production more generally, transfer technology and increase manufacturing capacity.”